 That’s right you cunts—pay tribute to your queen.

-Krul’Dar nodded.
-“Apologies, brother.
-It’s just that your latest feat was nothing short of—”
+An apologetic nod.
+“I am sorry, brother.
+It is just that your latest feat was nothing short of—”

 Kor’Thank cracked a faint smile. “ ’Twas glorious, was it not?”

-Krul’Dar faced forward, his eyes flickering avidly over the skulls and kegs that lined the tavern keeper’s shelves.
-He waved an open hand theatrically before him, as if he was drawing back an invisible curtain.
-“King Kor’Thank rode up the spine-coated back of a fifty-foot retrorax, astride his velociraptor mount Tongue Render—”
+Krul’Dar faced forward, his eyes drifting across the skulls and kegs that lined the tavernkeeper’s shelves.
+He waved an open-palmed hand from left to right, as if drawing back an invisible curtain.
+“King Kor’Thank charged up the back of a fifty-foot retrorax astride his velociraptor mount: the loyal Tongue Render—”

-Krul’Dar threw him a reproachful look.
-“As Chief Chronicler, I have a sacred duty to convey the appropriate gravitas.”
+Krul threw him a reproachful look.
+“As Chief Chronicler, I must convey gravitas.”

-“What of the long, frozen nights, Krul?
-What of the many weeks spent gathering supplies, or distributing food and weaponry so that our families and friends could stay fed and armed?
-It is not all blood and glory.”
+The king stared morosely at the tavernkeeper’s wall.
+“What of the long, cold nights?
+What of the weeks and months spent gathering supplies, so that our friends and family could stay warm and fed while we ventured abroad?
+It is not all blood and glory, Krul—you know that.”